SixteenThousand/NC-News/README.md

 this project), then please clone the project and run `dev-setup.sh` from the project's root directory.

+### Dependencies
+- Node.js v21.7.2
+- PostgreSQL v16.1
+- for other dependencies, see `package.json`
+Please note that lower versions of the relevant software will likely also work, but these were the versions used for development.

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in